bit4mind/anon-service/README.md

 ```

 ### Important:
-If you want to update the script, first remove all
+If something goes wrong or you just want to update the script, first remove all
 files and settings using the appropriate option in the same script.